-I work in different ways depending on each person using imagination, felt sense, thoughts, feelings and a deeper spiritual sense of being.
+I work in different ways depending on each person using imagination, dreams, felt sense, thoughts, feelings and a deeper spiritual sense of being.
 Sometimes art or other creative modes may also be introduced in order to help express and process what is being experienced.

 Within an environment of respect and warmth, my aim is to honour the uniqueness of your process in a nonjudgemental way and to help you find your own way of working.
 Practiced within an atmosphere of joint-enquiry and compassion, my approach understands awareness to be intrinsically healing and supportive of our discovering greater choice and freedom in our lives.
 I see my role to be that of a reflector and facilitator to your increasing awareness, a companion in your process.